About 30 million Americans have diabetes, according to the American Diabetes Association.

 1. Sugary Specialty Coffee Drinks

-Now, a cup of black coffee is great because it is calorie and sugar-free.
+Now, a cup of black coffee is great because it has very little calories and carbohydrates.

-But did you know your morning specialty coffee drink could contain more sugar than a can of soda?
+But did you know your morning specialty coffee drink – which has added cream, sweetener, or sugar – could contain more sugar than a can of soda?

 For example, a Matcha Green Tea Creme Frappuccino from Starbucks has 400 calories and 65g of sugar, and that’s only a medium (16 fl oz) sized one!